 US License No. 1736

 Read the Medication Guide that comes with Cimzia before you start using it, and before each injection of Cimzia.
-This Medication Guide does not take the place of talking with your doctor about your medical condition or treatment.
+This Medication Guide does not take the place of talking with your healthcare provider about your medical condition or treatment.

 Cimzia is a medicine that affects your immune system.
 Cimzia can lower the ability of the immune system to fight infections.
 Serious infections have happened in patients taking Cimzia.
 These infections include tuberculosis (TB) and infections caused by viruses, fungi or bacteria that have spread throughout the body.
 Some patients have died from these infections.

-- Your doctor should test you for TB before starting Cimzia.
+- Your healthcare provider should test you for TB before starting Cimzia.

-- Your doctor should monitor you closely for signs and symptoms of TB during treatment with Cimzia.
+- Your healthcare provider should monitor you closely for signs and symptoms of TB during treatment with Cimzia.

-Before starting Cimzia, tell your doctor if you:
+Before you receive Cimzia, tell your healthcare provider if you:

 - are being treated for an infection